PCIe Impedance Calculator

 Do I need low-loss materials?

-How important are AC coupling caps?
+How important are AC coupling capacitors?

 What about via design for PCIe?